mlcommons/ck/ck2/README.md

 # How it works

 * Check this [getting started tutorial](docs/getting-started.md)
-  to undestand the CM concepts and try this toolkit yourself.
+  to undestand the Collective Mind concepts and try this toolkit.

+# Community meetings

+* TBA: Regular conf-calls
+* TBD: Public notes

 # News